41 Interesting Facts about Birmingham, England (2023 Edition)

 #21: Birmingham is the Birthplace of Balti

 The iconic Indian Balti dish was first served in a restaurant in Stoney Lane in the Sparkbrook district, in 1977.
 The city is now home to over 100 Balti houses, and its famous ‘Balti Triangle’ attracts over 20,000 visitors a week.
-The popularity of the dish has helped made Indian food the UK’s favourite dish, with the curry market in Britain worth a whopping £4bn a year!
+The popularity of the dish has helped made Indian food the UK’s favorite dish, with the curry market in Britain worth a whopping £4bn a year!

 #22: Second Highest Number of Michelin Star Restaurants in the UK